Mehdierli/ProgrammingNotes/JavaScript.md

 * local, session provide by browser.

 ## cookies,
+* Cookies were once used for general client-side storage, Cookies are sent with every request, so they can worsen performance
 * each domain have its own cookie
 * main purpose communicate between cli and server
 * cookies will store some data.